How to Create a Fraud Prevention Plan for Your Business

 Every company should have a fraud risk assessment that breaks down all the fraud-related risks and threats your company can expect to face.
 Once a risk is identified in the plan, it can be strategically addressed by creating controls and policies to counteract it.

-To get the most out of your fraud risk assessment plan, ensure that every risk/control pair has its stakeholder that will be responsible for its implementation.
-If you already have a fraud risk assessment in place, make sure it is updated frequently, in accordance with your companies growth and new risks that might have cropped up since the last time you updated your assessment.
+To get the most out of your fraud risk assessment plan, ensure that every risk/control pair has a stakeholder who will be responsible for its implementation.
+If you already have a fraud risk assessment in place, make sure it is updated frequently, in accordance with your company’s growth and any new risks that might have cropped up since the last time you updated your assessment.

 Protect Your Computer Networks